Precious Plastic is on a mission to boost recycling by helping everyone start their own local plastic workshop.

 A lot of things we have are made from plastic.
 The synthetic material is used everywhere, but it also ends up everywhere – mostly in landfills or oceans.
 Of all the plastic ever thrown away, we’ve so far recycled just 9%.

 Dutch designer Dave Hakkens is on a mission to boost that number, by letting people in every corner of the world know they can start their own local little plastic recycling workshop with open source machines and online tools to empower anyone to start recycling plastic locally.
 The reason why?
-On his website, he explains it by simply linking to these shocking images, which do all the explaining.
+On his website, he explains it by simply linking to shocking images, which do all the explaining.

 “Precious Plastic is my biggest project.
 Ever.
 By far,” he explains.
 “It started with an idea to provide people the tools to start working with plastic waste locally.
 Sounds simple right?”